Currently Backend.AI is developed and tested under only *NIX-compatible platforms (Linux or macOS).

 Install the followings accordingly to your host operating system.

-Ensure that you have the Python version specified in
+Ensure that you have all of the Python versions specified in

 Docker Compose (v2 required)